 How to get there: Take a bus ride via VICTORY LINER (Cubao, Caloocan, Pasay, and Sampaloc).
 Take the IBA/STA.
 CRUZ-bound bus and ask to be dropped off in San Narciso, Zambales (nearest landmark: San Sebastian Catholic Church).
 Once there, take a tricycle going to Crystal Beach Resort.

 The island itself does not have any facilities on it, except for kayaking.
 But, that does not mean going snorkeling, swimming, and sunset viewing are boring.
-It may be an almost blank strip of island, but there are shower rooms and comfort rooms on it.
+It may be an almost blank strip of the island, but there are shower rooms and comfort rooms on it.
 Absolutely no potable water, you have to bring your own.
 There aren’t any lifeguards or staff that go around, so best be safe with your belongings.
 Pitching tents here are PHP 200.

 Getting there: Ride a Victory Liner bus to Sta.
 Cruz.
 Get off at Uacon, Candelaria town.
 Take a tricycle to the port.
-From there, hire a boat to Potipot island.
+From there, hire a boat to Potipot Island.

 See also: Top 14 Best Beaches in Zambales